vddesai-97/networkLandslide/README.md

 ## NetLandslide

-Please cite this code as.....
+Please cite this code as "Desai, Vrinda, Farnaz Fazelpour, Alexander L. Handwerger, and Karen E. Daniels.
+“Forecasting Landslides Using Community Detection on Geophysical Satellite Data,”  2022. https://doi.org/10.48550/ARXIV.2212.12038."

 ## Contents:
 This package creates a geospatial network using poisson sampling and delaunay Triangulation.
 It takes information that you supply (ex. rasters of DEMs and displacement time series) and outputs a multilayer network.
 This multilayer network can then be run into a community detection algorithm, specifically GenLouvain (CITE/LINK), with specifications that you provide to output communities.
 In this package, there is code to run the community detection algorithm as well.